udexon/Phosway/PhosDUIX/PhosDUIX_Interface.md

 - b.
 JavaScript front-end
 - c.
 PHP back-end

+For mobile versions, we will be using [Jitsi Meet](https://github.com/udexon/jitsi-meet) as code base.

 3. The various platforms involved in PhosDUIX illustrate the fragmented nature of today's web ecosystem, and how PhosDUIX provides an ___ELEGANT___ and ___SIMPLIFIED___ solution to this seemingly intractable problem.